Back to Dealfront DigestSales

 These are the three stages buyer’s journeys mainly involve and the content you can create for each to inspire customer action:

 • Top of the funnel: At this stage, customers recognize they have a specific problem but don’t know how to solve it—or don’t know your brand can solve it.
 Serve these customers with content and social campaigns that spread brand awareness.
-For instance, GoPro’s social media campaigns, like the #HomePro campaigns are great examples of campaigns that have helped market a brand to new audiences.
+For instance, GoPro’s social media campaigns, like the #HomePro campaigns, are great examples of campaigns that have helped market a brand to new audiences.

-• Middle of the funnel: At this stage, customers know about your brand but are comparing you to the competition.
+• Middle of the funnel: At this stage, customers know about your brand but compare you to the competition.
 Serve these customers with content that showcases your brand as the best option.
 For instance, content that shows your product in action or compares your brand with competitors will help customers lean more toward your business.

 • Bottom of the funnel: At this stage, customers already believe your product can solve their problem but need a little push to make the final purchase.
 Serve these customers with content that solidifies their belief in your brand.
 Case studies and customer reviews will help turn leads into paying customers.